codewriterbv/melodymatrix-app-views/README.md

 # Viewer Components of the MelodyMatrix Application

 This project contains the Stage components that are used by the MelodyMatrix application to visualize music.
 It's a JavaFX/Kotlin/Gradle project as that is also what is used for the MelodyMatrix application itself.
+More information and a video are available on [https://melodymatrix.rocks/sources](https://melodymatrix.rocks/sources).

 ![](docs/melodymatrix.png)